On This Page

 WireGuard can be used, and has been used, in both kinds of network.

 When people hear that Tailscale does not require an on-premises VPN server (instead, you can just install the Tailscale software on multiple nodes and they can all connect to each other), they sometimes assume that Tailscale is the second type of service — the kind with remote cloud servers that see all your traffic.
 But this is not the case.
-As we describe in How Tailscale Works, only a small amount of “control plane” traffic goes through Tailscale’s servers.
+Unlike VPN services where both the data plane and the control plane are hosted, as we describe in How Tailscale Works, only a small amount of control plane traffic goes through Tailscale’s servers.
 After that, the data is sent point-to-point between your own nodes, and never seen by Tailscale-operated machines.

 There is one exception: if Tailscale nodes are behind highly restrictive NATs, so a peer-to-peer connection cannot be established, Tailscale falls back to using our network of relay servers (called DERP).
 However, these relay servers only ever see encrypted packets; the decryption keys never leave your own nodes themselves.
 DERP forwarding is therefore comparable to the forwarding done by any backbone Internet router.

 Because of this, there is little need to install any “on-prem” Tailscale servers, other than your nodes.
-The exceptions are the Tailscale coordination server (used for key exchange), and the Tailscale diagnostics servers (used for SIEM integration, etc).
-Although we recommend using the Tailscale-hosted instances of these servers, it is possible to locate your instances on-premises if necessary.
+The exceptions are Tailscale’s control plane which includes the Tailscale coordination server (used for key exchange), and the Tailscale diagnostics servers (used for logging, etc).

 Is there a company that I can count on?